-The General Partner, Wairarapa Group Forest GP Limited (GP), has been incorporated to act as the general partner of the LP in accordance with the Limited Partnership Agreement.
+The General Partner, Ngatawhai Group Forest GP Limited (GP), has been incorporated to act as the general partner of the LP in accordance with the Limited Partnership Agreement.
 A general partner is only liable for any debts or liabilities of the limited partnership to the extent they have not been met by the limited partnership.
 To protect the general partner, it has been set up as a limited liability company.
-The directors of the GP are -
+The directors of the GP are Graeme Tindall, Bert Hughes and Gordon Wong.
+(The Directors are Officers of the Manager in accordance with the Limited Partnership Agreement.)